 - Visiting students who will work in Malone Hall (HEMI, some mechanics of materials) – contact your research supervisor or administrative coordinator Bess Bieluczyk at firstname.lastname@example.org for information.

 - Visiting students who will work in Latrobe Hall (fluids, some biomechanics, some mechanics of materials) – contact your research supervisor for information.

-- Once your research supervisor determines your desk location, you will receive keys to the Latrobe Hall building, your office space, and your desk from Kevin Adams.
+- Once your research supervisor determines your desk location, you will receive keys to the Latrobe Hall building, your office space, and your desk .
 Note that there is a $5 refundable deposit charged per key.

-- If your research supervisor is unsure where to place you, he or she can contact Kevin to find out what desks are available.
+- If your research supervisor is unsure where to place you, he or she can contact the academic staff to find out what desks are available.

 Complete Hiring Documents

 - Complete a New Hire Information Sheet.
 Leave the Administrative Actions section blank.
 Do not complete the Social Security Number (SSN).
 We have access to your SSN internally.
 Send the form to email@example.com.